Ultimate Gorilla Itinerary

 Day 12: Golden Monkey Trek / Kigali

 While gorillas are the highlight, even without them Volcanoes National Park would be fascinating.
-Its varied ecosystems harbor elephant, buffalo, giant forest hog, bush pig, bushbuck, duiker and hyena, as well as a habituated group of endemic and highly endangered golden monkeys, which are our focus today.
-On a much less strenuous hike, we look for these agile entertainers that swing through the forest canopy and delight us with their antics.
-This afternoon, we depart for Rwanda’s capital, Kigali.
+Its varied ecosystems harbor elephant, buffalo, giant forest hog, bush pig, bushbuck, duiker and spotted hyena, as well as a habituated group of endemic and highly endangered golden monkeys, which are our focus today.
+We spend the morning on a quest for these agile entertainers that swing through the forest canopy and delight us with their antics.
+Our environs are also home to 178 bird species including at least 29 endemics found only in the Rwenzori and Virunga mountains.
+This afternoon, depart for Rwanda’s capital of Kigali.

 Day 13: Kigali / Depart

-This morning we visit the Kigali Memorial Center, a deeply moving tribute to the 800,000 people killed in Rwanda's 1994 genocide.
+Visit the Kigali Genocide Memorial this morning, a deeply moving tribute to the 800,000 people killed in Rwanda's 1994 genocide.
 Following a farewell lunch, our gorilla safari comes to a close as we transfer to the airport for departing flights.